PromptShieldpromptShieldpromptShield

 DOC_ID=$(curl -s -X POST http://localhost:8000/api/documents/upload \

--F "file=@contract.pdf" | python -c "import sys,json; print(json.load(sys.stdin)['id'])")
+-F "file=@contract.pdf" | python -c "import sys,json; print(json.load(sys.stdin)['doc_id'])")

 echo "Document ID: $DOC_ID"

-# 2. Detect PII
+# 2. Detect PII (with optional inline overrides)

-curl -X POST http://localhost:8000/api/documents/$DOC_ID/detect
+curl -X POST http://localhost:8000/api/documents/$DOC_ID/detect \

 # 3. Review detected regions

-curl http://localhost:8000/api/documents/$DOC_ID/regions | python -m json.tool
+curl -H "$AUTH" http://localhost:8000/api/documents/$DOC_ID/regions | python -m json.tool

-# → [{"type": "PERSON", "text": "John Smith", "score": 0.98}, ...]
+# → [{"id": "...", "pii_type": "PERSON", "text": "John Smith", "confidence": 0.98,

 # 4. Anonymize

-curl -X POST http://localhost:8000/api/documents/$DOC_ID/anonymize
+curl -X POST http://localhost:8000/api/documents/$DOC_ID/anonymize \

 # 5. Download the anonymized document